Table of Contents

 - Falling stock prices (before and during recession): A bear market for stocks, which is a decline of at least 20% from a recent high, usually accompanies a recession, especially the early phases.

 - Stock market recovery (during and after recession): Monetary and fiscal stimulus, even in the depths of a recession, can be the catalyst for a market move upward.
-For example, the worst of the coronavirus bear market occurred from late February to late March 2020, when stocks fell by nearly 35%.
-On March 27, the government announced the CARES Act, and stocks began their rise upward.
-By the end of 2020, the S&P 500 Index had climbed more than 40%.

 - High quality bonds rising in price: Once the Federal Reserve begins to lower interest rates, the higher rates offered by existing bonds will typically look more attractive to investors.
 This demand for older, higher-quality bonds tends to push their prices higher.
 Lower quality bonds, also called "junk bonds," tend to fall in price during recession because of the increased risk of bankruptcy of the issuing entities.